 Neuren’s strategy emphasises product development opportunities with five crucial attributes: solid scientific rationale, significant unmet medical need, compelling market opportunity, favourable regulatory treatment with a clear path to approval, and potential for development for additional conditions.

-Neuren's lead product trofinetide (also known as NNZ-2566) is in Phase 2 development for Rett syndrome, Fragile X syndrome, moderate to severe Traumatic Brain Injury (TBI) and Concussion.
+Neuren's lead product trofinetide (also known as NNZ-2566) is licensed to ACADIA Pharmaceuticals for North America, with Neuren retaining all rights outside North America.
+Trofinetide has completed Phase 2 development for Rett syndrome, and is in Phase 2 development for Fragile X syndrome, moderate to severe Traumatic Brain Injury (TBI) and Concussion.
 Neuren has conducted double-blind placebo-controlled Phase 2 trials in Rett syndrome and Fragile X syndrome, which both demonstrated clinical benefit from treatment with trofinetide.

 Currently there are no drugs approved for any of these conditions and there are few drugs in clinical development.
 Some drugs that are approved for other indications are also used to treat selected symptoms, but none are more than modestly effective and none are disease-modifying.
 Trofinetide provides an opportunity potentially to be the first approved therapy for one or more of these important indications.
 Rett syndrome and Fragile X syndrome patients are cared for in specialty clinics.
 As a consequence, from a commercial point of view they are attractive, because a small number of readily identifiable physicians will represent the large majority of prescribers in each of these conditions.